Updated 2026 · 80+ private schools in Asunción · MEC-regulated

 - Maple Bear Global Schools — Canadian network that opened in Paraguay in 2024.
 Bilingual English-Spanish for ages 1.5–5 using Canadian methodology.

-- "Semillas del Futuro" (state program) — Government early-childhood program launched 2025 — early-development centers across the country.
-Targets 280,000 children with safe spaces for early development.
+- "Semillas del Futuro" (state program) — Government early-childhood program launched March 2025 — comprehensive early-development centers being built nationwide, with US$ 100M+ committed through 2028 and 100 centers planned across all 17 departments and the capital.

 Free state programs and cultural centers.